-You can learn more about this type of financial modeling, including cash flow projections and 3-statement modeling, in our Excel & Fundamentals course:
+You can learn more about this type of financial modeling, including cash flow projections and 3-statement modeling, in our Financial Modeling Mastery course.

 The size of the Treasury team depends heavily on the industry.
 It’s more important for a bank to have a larger Treasury team because the bank must deal with liquidity and capital ratios and heavy regulations.

 But an industrial company would have a much smaller Treasury team, since their liquidity and cash positions are a bit less important on an ongoing, everyday basis.

 Each Analyst has a specialty, ranging from bonds emission to cash position forecasting, and the Treasurer coordinates all of them.